REV2024: Developing Vermont’s Renewable Energy Workforce

 Mark Somerville Co-Founder, Greenway Institute

 Mark Somerville, PhD, joined Greenway College as inaugural president & co-founder this fall.
 A former founding faculty member, dean of faculty, and provost at Olin College, Mark is poised to leverage his experience and radically redesign engineering education in Vermont.
 Mark has dedicated his career to creating educational environments where students are co-creators in driving their own learning.
-At Greenway, he blending work-integrated education with a student-centered approach to ensure undergraduates leave with real-world experience, zero debt, and the sustainability skills and mindset the industry needs.
+At Greenway, he is blending work-integrated education with a student-centered approach to ensure undergraduates leave with real-world experience, zero debt, and the sustainability skills and mindset the industry needs.

 Sarah DeShaw Workforce Development, Beta